The Architect

 (2021-2025)

-Reestablished and expanded ULGC’s entrepreneurship ecosystem through fully funded dedicated leadership & initiatives, cross-sector partnerships, education, seed grants and other targeted resources supporting minority-owned business growth.
+She also reestablished and expanded ULGC’s entrepreneurship ecosystem through dedicated leadership, fully funded initiatives, and cross-sector partnerships, providing minority-owned businesses with access to education, seed capital, and growth resources.